cassidyjames/cassidyjames.github.io/_posts/2021-09-05-pinephone-review.md

 - Spotify
     - [Spot (Gtk4 and libadwaita based)](https://github.com/xou816/spot)[3]

-[1] Basic email like Fastmail and Gmail will work just fine using this [article](https://support.system76.com/articles/using-geary) though ProtonMail will need the ProtonMail Bridge running on the device which I haven't tried.
+[1] Basic email like Fastmail and Gmail will work just fine using this [article](https://support.system76.com/articles/using-geary) though ProtonMail will need the ProtonMail Bridge running on the device which I haven't tried since the [AUR package](https://aur.archlinux.org/packages/protonmail-bridge/) doesn't target aarch64.

 [2] Opens a Firefox window to login using the official site and allows the application to access your account.
 This works really well!